volkamerlab/KinFragLib_PocketEnum/README.md

 ```

 **Note:** The process can be tracked on https://wandb.ai/home:
-    To enable this, just run the subpocket based docking porgram (as instructed) and follow the instruction (either select (1) to create an account or (2) to login if an account exists already)
+    To enable this, just run the subpocket-based docking program (as instructed) and follow the instructions (either select (1) to create an account or (2) to log in if an account exists already)
-If this is not wanted choose the option (3)
+If this is not wanted, choose option (3)

 ### Output
 All output files are located in a folder named with the PDB ID followed by the submitting date within the specified result directory (`<path_to_results_folder> / <PDB ID>_<submit_date>`, e.g. `results/5n1f_2024_01_31`):
 * `program_statistics.json`: contains program statistics, such as the runtime, or quantities of the ligand generation process
-* `results.sdf`: comprising the generated ligands (for each ligand only the docking conformation of the highest scoring pose is given)
+* `results.sdf`: comprising the generated ligands (for each ligand, only the docking conformation of the highest scoring pose is given)
 * `SPx.sdf`: comprising *all* docking conformations of the ligands that have been docking in the `x`-th iteration

-## Citation.
+## Citation
 Buchthal K, Kramer PL, Hubach D, Bach G, Wagner N, Krieger J, et al. Novel Kinase Ligand Generation Using Subpocket-Based Docking. *ChemRxiv.* **2025**; [doi:10.26434/chemrxiv-2025-f9ctg](https://chemrxiv.org/engage/chemrxiv/article-details/68cffe6af4163037709b289f). **This content is a preprint and has not been peer-reviewed.**